SandroMachado/one2invite/README.md

 ## How to get the User id

-To get your User Id just to to your referral URL and the last digits is your User Id. https://oneplus.net/invites?*****=XXXXXX
+To get your User Id just go to your referral URL and the last digits is your User Id. https://oneplus.net/invites?*****=XXXXXX

 The `XXXXXX` is the User Id.